koenderks/aRtsy/README.md

 ## Painting of the day

-Each day this repository generates a random painting using the functions from the `aRtsy` package.
+Each day this repository generates a random painting using the functions in the `aRtsy` package.
 Below is today's painting.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/daily.png' width='500' height='500'>